-In this section, we present examples for constrained deformations on surface models of typical mechanical parts, such as they can occur within design optimization scenarios.
-We begin with example deformations of the fandisk model in Figure 8.
+In this section, we present examples for constrained deformations on surface models of typical mechanical parts such as they can occur within design optimization scenarios.
+We begin with example deformations of the fandisk model in Figure 6.
 In this setup, we keep the bottom part of the model fixed and translate the handle region to the left.
 We select a subset of the sharp edges of the model as feature lines, and an additional planar constraint area in the upper left area.
 As becomes clear from the illustration, deforming the model without constraints distorts both feature lines and the planar region, whereas with constraints both of them are nicely preserved.

-Example deformations of the joint model are illustrated in Figure 9.
-We keep the bottom fixed, lift the top handle region, and impose a circularity constraint on the pipe-like opening.
+Example deformations of the joint model are illustrated in Figure 7.
+We keep the bottom fixed again, lift the top handle region, and impose a circularity constraint on the pipe-like opening.
 Without the constraint the opening would no longer fit with connecting parts, with the constraint, it does.
-The rightmost image in Figure 9 shows the use of an additional planarity constraint.
+The rightmost image in Figure 7 shows the use of an additional planarity constraint.
 In this case, the initially already planar region deforms in such a way that the resulting mesh minimizes both the smoothness and planarity energies.
-In Figure 10 we present a deformation example of the joint model using constraints determined through our automatic geometric primitive detection.
-We keep the bottom fixed again and use the top cylinder region as a handle.